trendscenter/coinstac/DecentralizedComputation.md

-# design a distributed computation
+# design a decentralized computation
 a  [DecentralizedComputation](http://mrn-code.github.io/coinstac-common/DecentralizedComputation.html) is a  [DataType in coinstac](http://mrn-code.github.io/coinstac-common/).  as a consortium leader or designer, your goal is to provide the content and algorithms for how pipelines, analyses, or general computations are run both on  consortium members' devices, as well as on a central compute server.

 a `DecentralizedComputation` is composed of three parts: